Hyperbolic Spin Liquids

-The supercell method discussed in Sec.~\ref{SM:SC-method} provides an efficient way to study hyperbolic lattices directly in the thermodynamic limit.
+\labeledsection{Computations based on the continued-fraction method}{ Technical details and parameter choices for computations based on the continued-fraction method: choice of clusters with open (\cref{SM:CF-OBC}) and periodic (\cref{SM:CF-PBC}) boundary conditions; details on the algorithm itself, in particular on the modifications necessary to capture gaps and a benchmark-comparison to the supercell method (\cref{SM:CF-method}). } The supercell method discussed in Sec.~\ref{SM:SC-method} provides an efficient way to study hyperbolic lattices directly in the thermodynamic limit.
 In practice, it is useful, because relatively small cutoffs on the supercell sequence and the momentum sampling produce good approximations.
 However, near band edges and band degeneracies, the presence of such cutoffs can lead to the sampling of Bloch states that are strongly suppressed in the thermodynamic limit~\cite{Lenggenhager:2023,Tummuru:2024}.
 Thus, it is helpful to have an alternative method to verify our results.
 In this section, we provide details on the computation of the single-particle density of states (DOS) using the continued fraction method~\cite{Haydock:1972,Haydock:1975}, which was applied recently to nearest-neighbor hyperbolic tight-binding models~\cite{Mosseri:2023}.
 To the difference of Ref.~\onlinecite{Mosseri:2023}, which only considered clusters with open boundary conditions (OBC), here we consider clusters with either OBC (\cref{SM:CF-OBC}) or periodic boundary conditions (PBC, \cref{SM:CF-PBC}).
 We provide details of the continued-fraction method itself in \cref{SM:CF-method}, which also introduces modifications to the algorithm of Ref.~\onlinecite{Mosseri:2023} that are needed to capture the presence of energy gaps~\cite{Gaspard:1973,Turchi:1982}.